wesionio/docs/whitepaper/design_principle.rst

 With practical as the main purpose, technology should serve industry, concrete application in specific scenes
 -------------------------------------------------------------------------------------------------------------

-The Vision Network will prioritize mature and stable technology solutions, appropriate integration and innovation, provide services for practical and concrete applications, and cost-effectively solve specific problems in specific real-life scenes.
+The wesion Network will prioritize mature and stable technology solutions, appropriate integration and innovation, provide services for practical and concrete applications, and cost-effectively solve specific problems in specific real-life scenes.